schroeder-robert/autoterm-air-2d-serial-control/README.md

 This documentation is a result of a reverse engineering process and is not complete nor immaculate.
 Feel free to add your or correct these findings.

+&nbsp;

 ## Serial connection

+You can use a simple USB to serial adapter to connect to the heater.
+Pinout of the connector comming soon.

 - Baud rate: __9600__
 - Data bits: __8__